haihala/modman/README.md

 Decompress a pack compressed with "get as string".
 Useful for sharing packs.

 ##### Install
-Behavior is identical to the "Install" button below mod list
+Behavior is identical to the "Install" button below mod list.

-##### get as string
+##### Get as string
-Formes a hash of currently selected pack and changes the text in mod content box to show the user this hash.
+Forms a hash of currently selected pack and changes the text in mod content box to show the user this hash.

 ## Notes
 You can freely copy modpack files around, they are just lines of text with mod names.